 TLS Content extraction (Scan)¶

-If you select an option called Target language specific content in Dashboard 1.0 –> Advanced settings, then you will be able to run a Target Language Specific Content extraction (Scan) in Crawl wizard.
+If you select the tweak called Target language specific content in Advanced settings, then you will be able to run a Target Language Specific Content extraction (Scan) in Crawl wizard.

 When the translatable site has various content by target languages, and the remote server would serve the requests based on the given locale codes, you can ingest the content with this type of crawl.
 The proxy uses the